 Have you ever wondered what Christmas is like somewhere else in the world?
 Most countries have their own traditions, decorations, and beliefs when it comes to the festive season.

 Did you know that Christmas Trees were first popularised in the UK during the Victorian era?
-Queen Victoria’s husband, Prince Albert, brought the tradition of having a Christmas Tree and decorating it over from Germany as he thought it would be a great way of using one of his ways to celebrate Christmas over to England.
+Queen Victoria’s husband, Prince Albert, brought the tradition of having a Christmas Tree and decorating it over from Germany as a way of bringing one of his Christmas traditions over to England.

-Without further ado, here’s what Christmas looks like in the homes of the rest of the world:
+Without further ado, here are five examples of what Christmas looks like around the world.

 Argentinians speak Spanish, so to wish someone a Merry Christmas, you would say “¡Feliz Navidad!”